 On May 5, 2004, TSLU and Systems closed on a merger agreement, which resulted in Systems being a wholly owned subsidiary of TSLU, with Systems as the operating Company.
 The pro forma Balance sheet for June 30, 2004 is not shown as there is no continuing impact that is not already reflected on the historical balance sheet as of June 30, 2004.
 The pro forma Statement of Operations assumes the transaction occurred as of the first day of the earliest period presented.
-The pro forma adjustments reflecting this transaction are described below:
+The pro forma adjustments specifically relating to this transaction are reflected below:

-- (a) Issuances of warrants to purchase 850,000 shares of Common Stock were issued to a former Officer of TSLU, with restrictions as payment for future services.
-The total value of the warrants is \$340,000.
-The contract is for nine months, the six month historical reflects two months, therefore four months or \$151,111 and nine months or \$340,000 was reflected in the June 30, 2004 and December 31, 2003 pro forma Statement of Operations respectively. - (b) As part of the merger some of the existing debt of Systems was converted into series A preferred stock.
-Elimination of historical interest expense on this converted debt was \$72,760 for the six months ended June 30, 2004 and \$154,070 for the twelve months ended December 31, 2003. - (c) The preferred stock pays an 8% dividend.
+- (a) As part of the merger some of the existing debt of Systems was converted into series A preferred stock.
+Elimination of historical interest expense on this converted debt was \$72,760 for the six months ended June 30, 2004 and \$154,070 for the twelve months ended December 31, 2003. - (b) The preferred stock pays an 8% dividend.
 The total number of outstanding shares of preferred stock is 151.580 shares at \$30,000 per share.
-Dividends therefore would be \$181,896 for the six months ended June 30, 2004 (\$56,810 reflected in historical number) and \$363,792 for the twelve months ended December 31, 2003. - (d) In connection with the closing of the merger employment agreements were entered into.
-The expected additional salary expense is \$56,667 for the six months ended June 30, 2004 (note this represents four months of additional salary as the six month historical contains two months at the higher rates) and \$170,000 for the twelve months ended December 31, 2003.
+Dividends therefore would be \$181,896 for the six months ended June 30, 2004 (\$56,810 reflected in historical number) and \$363,792 for the twelve months ended December 31, 2003. - (c) In connection with the closing of the merger employment agreements were entered into.
+The expected additional salary expense is \$56,667 for the six months ended June 30, 2004 (note this represents four months of additional salary as the six month historical contains two months at the higher rates) and \$170,000 for the twelve months ended December 31, 2003. - (d) Prior to the merger 140,000 additional warrants were issued to existing debt holders, the fair value of \$60,650 was categorized as interest expense.